 ‘I tell you the Truth, unless a man is born again, he cannot see the Kingdom of God.’ “

-By looking at the verses above, we could say that all places for heaven are reserved for family members only.
+Being born is all about being in a family, so by looking at the verses above, we could conclude that all places in heaven are reserved for family members only.

-So it doesn’t matter what relationship you have with a particular family member, only those born into the family can go to heaven.
+So only those born into God’s family can go to heaven, but how?

-But Nicodemus believed he had got his credentials to go to heaven, because he was important within the community and he was religious as well.
+He also believed that he had the credentials to go to heaven because he was important within the community and he was very religious.

 That is why Jesus confronts him with: